October 16, 2020

 Total Time10 minutes

-Press your tofu slightly, just enough to remove the extra water.
+Use your hands to press your tofu gently, just enough to remove excess water.
 Then chop it into large chunks (1-2” pieces).

 Add tofu, lemon juice, maple syrup, nutritional yeast, and salt to a blender and blend until well combined.
-Stop blending when you have a chunky texture that resembles ricotta cheese.
+You may need to stop and start your blender a few times or use a tamper to make sure the ingredients are blended evenly without over-blending.
+Stop blending when you have a texture with some curds that resembles ricotta cheese (see the photo for correct texture).

-Transfer to a bowl and refrigerate until ready to use, or skip refrigeration and use immediately!
+Transfer to an airtight container and refrigerate until ready to use, or skip refrigeration and use immediately!

 Note: This data should be used only as an estimate.
 Please see the nutrition section of my terms and conditions for more information on how this data is calculated.